Brazil port reform protesters occupy Chinese ship

 The protest underscores the headwinds President Dilma Rousseff faces in her plan to dislodge infrastructure log jams that have helped keep Brazil from growing as quickly as other large emerging economies such as China, Russia and India.

-The government plans to attract $27 billion in private sector investment in the next few years to modernize Brazil's underdeveloped ports and to reform the country's 20-year-old regulatory framework under rules laid out in Presidential Decree 595.
+The government plans to attract $27 billion (17.4 billion pounds) in private sector investment in the next few years to modernize Brazil's underdeveloped ports and to reform the country's 20-year-old regulatory framework under rules laid out in Presidential Decree 595.

 The ship, Zhen Hua 10, is carrying cranes manufactured by the Shanghai Zhenhua Heavy Industry Company.
 The cranes will be installed at Embraport, a private container terminal owned by local construction, chemical and infrastructure group Odebrecht, the trading company Coimex and the United Arab Emirates' DP World.